light5551/docs-opmanual_autolab/book/opmanual_autolab/20_ground_apriltags/10_localization_apriltag_specs.md

 </col4>

-To print the ones you need, you can find them here: [pdf](https://github.com/duckietown/docs-resources_autolab/blob/daffy/AprilTags/AprilTags_localization_ID300-399.pdf)
+To print the ones you need, you can find them on [Github](https://github.com/duckietown/docs-resources_autolab/blob/daffy/AprilTags/AprilTags_localization_ID300-399.pdf)

 ## Placing the ground Apriltags and the Watchtowers